g0v-data/g0v-hackmd-archive/notes/hjOZKkP5Txmr5Ct2taKCWw.md

 ### Sign Up and Obtain an API Key
 Create an OpenAI account on the [website](https://platform.openai.com/signup).
 Proceed to the part of API and choose a subscription plan you desire.
 Your requests will be verified using the key that you have created during the process.

 Make sure you have a recent development environment that is connected to the internet before making an HTTP request.
 You can also prepare the necessary libraries for HTTP requests which are either [`axios`](https://axios-http.com/docs/intro) or [`fetch`](https://www.npmjs.com/package/node-fetch) in Java Script.
-The code shown below will teach you how you can install axios in Java script:
+The code shown below will teach you how you can install axios in Javascript:

 ```bash
 npm install axios